 - Policy: Pilot Flying J truck stops allow you to park for up to 24 hours for free, provided you can find a spot.
 Some locations have paid “prime parking.”

-- Services: Most locations offer restaurants, free WiFi, and bathrooms with showers.
+- Services: Most locations offer restaurants, free Wi-Fi, and bathrooms with showers.
 Pilot Flying J also has a mobile app and rewards program that gives you access to discounts on gas.

 - Find a Pilot Flying J

-Travel Centers of America
+TravelCenters of America

 - Services: TravelCenters of America truck stops usually have convenience stores and restaurants.
-Drivers can take advantage of coupon savings.
-There is a rewards program, but it is only open to those with a commercial driver’s license.
-And, while they do have showers, they are available only to professional drivers.
+Drivers can also take advantage of coupon savings.
+For those with a commercial driver’s license, there is a rewards program.
+And, while most locations have showers, they are available only to professional drivers.

 - Find a Travel Centers of America

-When parking at rest areas, keep your safety in mind — these areas are often poorly lit, and, unlike most businesses, they don’t have security or cameras
+When parking at rest areas, keep your safety in mind — these areas are often poorly lit, and, unlike most businesses, they don’t have security or cameras.

-- Locations: The California Department of Transportation maintains a list of rest areas, amenities, and closures in California, as well as a map of rest areas in California.
+- The California Department of Transportation maintains a list of rest areas, amenities, and closures in California, as well as a map of rest areas in California.

 Places That May Permit Parking and Sleeping

-Places That Do Not Allow Overnight Parking and Sleeping
+Places That Do Not Allow Overnight Parking

 - The Home Depot